Maned wolf: Taxonomy

 Although the maned wolf displays many fox-like characteristics, it is not closely related to foxes.
 It lacks the almond-shaped pupils found distinctively in foxes.
 The maned wolf's evolutionary relationship to the other members of the canid family makes it a unique animal.

 Electrophoretic studies did not link Chrysocyon with any of the other living canids studied.
 One conclusion of this study is that the maned wolf is the only species among the large South American canids that survived the late Pleistocene extinction.
 Fossils of the maned wolf from the Holocene and the late Pleistocene have been excavated from the Brazilian Highlands.

 A 2003 study on the brain anatomy of several canids placed the maned wolf together with the Falkland Islands wolf and with pseudo-foxes of the genus Pseudalopex.
 One study based on DNA evidence showed that the extinct genus Dusicyon, comprising the Falkland Islands wolf and its mainland relative, was the most closely related species to the maned wolf in historical times, and that about seven million years ago it shared a common ancestor with that genus.
 A 2015 study reported genetic signatures in maned wolves that are indicative of population expansion followed by contraction that took place during Pleistocene interglaciations about 24,000 years before present.

 The maned wolf is not closely related to canids found outside South America.
-It is not a fox, wolf, coyote or jackal, but a distinct canid; though, based only on morphological similarities, it previously had been placed in the Canis and Vulpes genera.
-Its closest living relative is the bush dog (genus Speothos), and it has a more distant relationship to other South American canines (the short-eared dog, the crab-eating fox, and the zorros or Lycalopex).
+It is not a fox, wolf, coyote, or jackal, but a distinct canid; though, based only on morphological similarities, it previously had been placed in the Canis and Vulpes genera.
+Its closest living relative is the bush dog (genus Speothos), and it has a more distant relationship to other South American canines (the short-eared dog, the crab-eating fox, and the South American foxes).